MyTimeMachine: Personalized Facial Age Transformation: Experiments

-\textbf{Evaluation Metrics.} Following the evaluation protocols in prior aging baselines \cite{alaluf_only_2021, gomez-trenado_custom_2022, avidan_agetransgan_2022, chen_face_2023}, we evaluate our personalized age transformation results in terms of age accuracy and identity preservation.
-We use the following metrics to evaluate the re-aged results quantitatively:
+Following the evaluation protocols in prior aging baselines \cite{alaluf_only_2021, gomez-trenado_custom_2022, avidan_agetransgan_2022, Chen_2023_BMVC}, we evaluate our personalized age transformation results in terms of age accuracy and identity preservation, using the following metrics to evaluate the re-aged results quantitatively: